Alan Titchmarsh: Television and radio

 Titchmarsh voiced the title character in Gordon the Garden Gnome, a cartoon series for the CBeebies channel.

-He hosted the 20th Century Roadshow, a 2005 spin off series from the Antiques Roadshow; performed in the 2006 Children's Party at the Palace for the Queen's 80th birthday; and guest hosted an episode of The Paul O'Grady Show.
-In 2007 Titchmarsh hosted The Great British Village Show.
-He also presented the afternoon ITV chat show The Alan Titchmarsh Show (2007–2014) and in 2006 was given a permanent slot on BBC Radio 2 on Sunday evenings with the show Melodies for you.
+He hosted the 20th Century Roadshow, a 2005 spin-off series from Antiques Roadshow; performed in the 2006 Children's Party at the Palace for the Queen's 80th birthday; and guest hosted an episode of The Paul O'Grady Show.
+In 2007, Titchmarsh hosted The Great British Village Show.
+He also presented the afternoon ITV chat show The Alan Titchmarsh Show (2007–2014) and in 2006 was given a permanent slot on BBC Radio 2 on Sunday evenings with the show Melodies for You.

-In 2010 Titchmarsh presented the first series of Popstar to Operastar with Myleene Klass.
-From 2011 – 2023 he presented the gardening show Love Your Garden.
-In June 2012 he presented Elizabeth: Queen, Wife, Mother on ITV.
+In 2010, Titchmarsh presented the first series of Popstar to Operastar with Myleene Klass.
+From 2011 to 2023, he presented the gardening show Love Your Garden.
+In June 2012, he presented Elizabeth: Queen, Wife, Mother on ITV.
 In August 2011, Titchmarsh left Radio 2.
 Since January 2012, he has hosted a Saturday morning and now Saturday afternoon show on Classic FM.

-In 2013 Titchmarsh was a reporter on the BBC Two programme The Great British Winterand in 2014 he presented The Queen's Garden, a two-part series for ITV, that was filmed over one year.
-In 2015 Titchmarsh presented Britain's Best Back Gardens.
-From 2016 – 2017 he presented the game show Masterpiece for ITV.
-In 2017 the Channel Five programme Secrets of the National Trust started airing with Alan Titchmarsh as the main presenter.
+In 2013, Titchmarsh was a reporter on the BBC Two programme The Great British Winter.
+In the same year, he responded to complaints that older women were discriminated against on television by stating he would like to hear less "whingeing".
+"They don't complain in their early days when they are disporting themselves on sports cars," he stated in an interview with The Observer.
+This drew criticism from media figures who had been protesting against the difficulties faced by older women in the media, including from Miriam O'Reilly, winner of an age discrimination case against the BBC.
+In 2014, he presented The Queen's Garden, a two-part series for ITV that was filmed over one year.
+In 2015, Titchmarsh presented Britain's Best Back Gardens.
+From 2016 to 2017, he presented the game show Masterpiece for ITV.
+In 2017, the Channel Five programme Secrets of the National Trust started airing with Alan Titchmarsh as the main presenter.

 In March 2024, it was widely reported in the UK press that Titchmarsh's trousers were censored on Korean Central Television (North Korea television).
-Titchmarsh was wearing jeans in 'Alan Titchmarsh's Garden Secrets', and jeans are banned in North Korea as they are considered a sign of western imperialism.
-Speaking to the BBC, Titchmarsh said the news had given him "a bit of street cred."
-In April this was suspected to be a hoax by Joe Lycett for Late Night Lycett but in the first episode, Lycett confirmed he was not behind the story.
+Titchmarsh was wearing jeans in Alan Titchmarsh's Garden Secrets, and jeans are banned in North Korea as they are considered a sign of western imperialism.
+Speaking to the BBC, Titchmarsh said the news had given him "a bit of street cred".

 Writing

-Titchmarsh has written for newspapers and magazines for more than 50 years and has written over 70 books, including books on the countryside and the Royal Family.
-His first book was published in 1979.
-20 years later, he branched out into fiction.
+Titchmarsh has written for newspapers and magazines for more than fifty years and has written more than seventy books, including books on the countryside and the royal family.
+His first book was published in 1979; twenty years later, he branched out into fiction.
 His first novel was Mr MacGregor in 1998.
 He has written a dozen novels.
-Trowel & Error (2002) was an autobiographical work, followed by Nobbut A Lad: A Yorkshire Childhood (2006) and then Knave of Spades (2009) and When I Was A Nipper (2010).
+Trowel & Error (2002) was an autobiographical work, followed by Nobbut a Lad: A Yorkshire Childhood (2006), and then Knave of Spades (2009) and When I Was A Nipper (2010).

 Titchmarsh has also published a series of gardening guides, the How to Garden series (2009 onwards).